marketing tools · creator platforms

 3 Tools to Start With

-Three tools.
-That is the working stack for the first 10 campaigns.
+That is the working stack for the first 10 posts.

-- A payment platform.
+- A pay platform.
 Stripe or PayPal.
 Pay-per-transfer pricing.

 For a wider read see the creator marketplace overview, the creator fund explainer, and the eMarketer outlook.